Temult/TWanSigmaGraph/README.md

    To reset, clear the node’s cache in your browser’s `localStorage`.

 7. **Connect to Sampler**
-   Plug the `SIGMAS` output into any sampler that accepts custom sigma schedules (e.g. KSampler).
+   Plug the `SIGMAS` output into any sampler that accepts custom sigma schedules (e.g. [TWanSigmaSampler](https://github.com/Temult/TWanSigmaSampler)).

 ---